yiisoft/test-support/docs/guide/en/README.md

 ## Event Dispatcher [PSR-14](https://github.com/php-fig/event-dispatcher)

 The `SimpleEventDispatcher` is a test-specific event dispatcher.
-You can pass any number of closure-listeners to its  constructor. `SimpleEventDispatcher` does not contain any complex logic for matching an event to a listener.
+You can pass any amount of closure-listeners to its constructor.
+`SimpleEventDispatcher` does not contain any complex logic for matching an event to a listener.
 Every listener should decide by itself if it processes an event or not.
 The dispatcher is PSR-compliant and works with `StoppableEventInterface`.

 You can test for events sent to `SimpleEventDispatcher` using the following methods: